 The legislation requires companies to take “reasonable steps” to determine whether there are any PSCs and, if so, to identify them.

-For the majority of small companies the process of identifying PSCs is straightforward.
-PSCs are likely to be any of the shareholders of the company who own more than 25% of the company’s shares and no one else.
+For the majority of small companies, the process of identifying PSCs is straightforward.
+PSCs are likely to be any of the company’s shareholders who own more than 25% of the company’s shares and no one else.

 For example, in a company with just two shareholders who each own 50% of the shares and where the company has adopted the model articles, it will typically be these two shareholders and no one else who will be PSCs.